 To delete a file in any of these views, select the file, then click the Delete or Move to Trash button.

 What’s in the left column of the window

 The items that appear in the left column vary.
 What appears depends on how you use your Mac.
 For example, if you use Mail, then you’ll see an entry for Mail.
 If you use GarageBand, there will be an entry for GarageBand.

 There is an Applications option in the left column that provides a view of some of the applications on your computer and lists them by size.
-When you place a cursor over an app, you get the delete and Show in Finder icons, like the ones that appear in Documents.
-I was able to delete apps very easily this way.
-Apple said to me that it has been making an effort to encourage developers to follow its standard procedures for proper app installation, so if a developer has done this, you should be able to uninstall any app bought outside of the App Store along with all of its components.
+When you select an app, you get the Delete and Show in Finder icons.
+Apple told me that it has been making an effort to encourage developers to follow its standard procedures for proper app installation, so if a developer has done this, you should be able to uninstall any app bought outside of the App Store along with all of its components through this interface.

 This view doesn’t show every application on your Mac.
-None of the Apple apps that come with Sierra are shown here, though App Store apps do appear.
+None of the Apple apps are shown here, though App Store apps do appear.
 Mostly, this view is for apps you’ve installed on your own from the internet or from external media.